 What is an upper gastro-intestinal endoscopy?

 GI is short for gastro-intestinal, which means relating to your digestive tract.
-An upper GI endoscopy is an examination that allows an endoscopist (a doctor or nurse trained to do upper gastro-intestinal endoscopies) to see inside your oesophagus (gullet), stomach and duodenum (small intestine).
+An upper GI endoscopy is an examination that allows an Endoscopist (a doctor, nurse or Physician Associate trained to do upper gastro-intestinal endoscopies) to see inside your oesophagus (gullet), stomach and duodenum (small intestine).
 (See diagram below).

 A gastroscope (a thin, flexible tube) will be passed into your mouth, guided into your stomach and then into your duodenum.
 Air will be pumped into your stomach and duodenum during your examination to allow your endoscopist to get a better view.